 WHAT IS A FEVER?

 A fever is a temporary increase in your body temperature, often due to an illness, like the flu.
-It’s part of your body’s defense system, as a slight fever activates your body’s immune system, making it harder for the bacteria and viruses that cause the infections to survive.
-If you have a fever, it’s a pretty good bet that something out of the ordinary is going on with your body.1
+Before a fever hits, however, you may actually experience chills—a possible indicator of a fever to come.1 Chills are a way for your body to generate heat, and are a result of the rapid contraction and relaxation of your muscles.1 It’s part of your body’s defense system, as a slight fever activates your body’s immune system, making it harder for the bacteria and viruses that cause the infections to survive.
+The persistent muscle contraction and relaxation.
+If you have a fever, it’s a pretty good bet that something out of the ordinary is going on with your body.2

 You have a fever when your internal body temperature rises above the normal 98.6° F (37° C).
 Additional fever symptoms may include2:

 - General weakness

 What causes a fever?

 Fever or elevated body temperature might be caused by3:

 - Certain inflammatory conditions such as rheumatoid arthritis — inflammation of the lining of your joints (synovium)

 - A malignant tumor